 The importance of PCI Compliance for law firms

 PCI compliance for law firms is critical—and beneficial—when accepting credit cards.
-Compliance enables you to offer a more convenient, trustworthy, reliable, and safer billing option for your clients.
+Compliance enables you to offer your clients a more convenient, trustworthy, reliable, and safer billing option.

 Law firm PCI compliance helps you avoid costly penalties